loganphillips792/go-fileupload/README.md

 ## Frontend

+- In a terminal:
+    - cd frontend/fileupload
-npm install
+    - npm install
-npm start
+    - npm start
+    - Access the UI at http://localhost:3000/app

 ## Backend

+- In a terminal:
-cd backend
+    - cd backend
-go run main.go
+    - go run main.go